hackathonsforschools/website/docs/cpp.md

 If you suspect the abuse of a child:

-- Report any information to a senior officer or Child Protection Officer / Designated Safeguarding Person
+- Report any information to a senior officer or Child Protection Officer / Designated Safeguarding Person.

 ## How to respond to allegations of abuse within the group